MPA Program Director Reflects on Public Policy Research Passion

 I’m excited to get to know the students and their goals better.
 Although I teach a core course in the MPA program, I look forward to thinking more globally about what students need and how to best provide them with key knowledge and skills.

-I’m also looking forward to bringing the MPA program online.
-I think it will make the degree more accessible to students who might not be able to travel to UIC’s campus because of lack of transportation, geographic location, or family or work demands.
+I’m thrilled the MPA program is offered online.
+It makes the degree more accessible to students who might not be able to travel to UIC’s campus because of lack of transportation, geographic location, or family or work demands.

 Are you teaching any courses for the online MPA program?
 If so, can you tell us what are the valuable skills/knowledge students will develop?